lukts30/rdm4/README.md

 ---
 ## Current limitations
-- currently primarily tested and developed against Anno 2070.
-- lots of vertices types from Anno 2205/Anno 1800 currently unsupported !
 - normals & tangent & bitangent contain placeholder garbage values.
 - material or texture or shader id bytes were not yet "investigated"
-- rdm load is based on vertices size heuristics even though "real" magic bytes are already used in rdm_writer
-    - TODO: rewrite `VertexFormat` using generics
 - while glTF files can contain multiple animation this is not handled at all.
     - e.g cannot export "idle" and "work" into one glTF file
     - glTF animations json nodes could be cut out to generate all rdanimation files (workaround)